What is potassium to Sodium - ideal ratio? If you want to avoid hypertension, you'll want to strive for a 4 to 1 ratio in favor of potassium.

-This electrolyte or mineral is a key element in the every day functions of your body.
-And potassium is needed to support your muscles as well as your heart.
+This electrolyte or mineral is a key element in the everyday functions of your body as potassium is needed to support your muscles as well as your heart.

 One of the potassium facts worth remembering is that potassium works very closely with sodium to help regulate fluid in your cells and a lack of potassium can cause a whole host of problems that range from fatigue to cardiac arrest.

-Our processed and fast food diets which is called the SAD diet has created an imbalance between potassium and sodium - in favor of sodium.
+Our processed and fast food diets have created an imbalance between potassium and sodium - in favor of sodium.
 And a lot of our modern day fare goes through several processing steps, which tends to lose potassium and gain sodium.

-And high amounts of sodium can bring a lot of water into your blood and create high blood pressure which can put a lot of pressure on your heart.
+High amounts of sodium aka salt can bring a lot of water into your blood and create high blood pressure which can put a lot of pressure on your heart.

-You do need a certain amount of sodium to work with potassium in the regulation of your bodily fluids, but in general (Americans in particular) consume way too much sodium.
+You do need a certain amount of sodium to work with potassium for the regulation of your bodily fluids, but in general (Americans in particular) consume way too much sodium.

 Lower sodium salts like PANSALT contain only 56 to 57% sodium chloride which is about 1/2 the amount of sodium found in common salt.